syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Working-with-CalcEngine.md

 ---
 layout: post
-title: Working with CalcEngine in WinForms Calculation Engine | Syncfusion
+title: Working with CalcEngine in Windows Forms Calculate | Syncfusion
-description: Learn about Working with CalcEngine support in Syncfusion Windows Forms Calculation Engine (Calculate) control and more details.
+description: Learn about Working with CalcEngine support in Syncfusion Windows Forms Calculation Engine (Calculate) control and more.
 platform: windowsforms
 control: Calculate
 documentation: ug